 healthcare operations in Saudi Arabia beginning in 2019, and developed plans to commence operations in India in 2021.
 Lassiter has nearly 30 years of experience working in large, complex academic health systems in the most competitive markets across the United States, including Dallas Methodist Health System and JPS Health Network in Fort Worth, Texas.
 Prior to joining Henry Ford, Lassiter was CEO of Alameda Health System in Oakland, California, where he was credited with leading the expansion and turnaround of the public health system, achieving eight years of positive financial performance, The Joint Commission Top Performer status, significant increases in patient engagement and reductions in patient harm.

 Lassiter’s work has received many national accolades, most notably “100 Most Influential People in Healthcare” and “Top 25 Minority Healthcare Executives in U.S. Healthcare” by Modern Healthcare; “Crain’s Detroit Top 10 Newsmakers”, “Top Blacks in U.S. Healthcare” by the Johns Hopkins Center for Health Disparities; and “20 People Who Make Healthcare Better” in the U.S” by HealthLeaders.
 In 2011, Fast Company prominently featured Lassiter’s work to rebuild Alameda.
 These efforts have garnered numerous recognition including the Industry Award from Results Mentoring, the Corporate Leadership Award from National Medical Fellowships, and The Legacy Award from the Jobs and Housing Coalition.

-Lassiter received his master’s degree in Healthcare Administration from Indiana University.
-He completed his bachelor’s degree with honors in chemistry from LeMoyne College in Syracuse, where he now serves on its board of trustees.
+Lassiter received his master’s degree in Healthcare Administration from Indiana University where he graduated number one in his class and completed his bachelor’s degree with honors in Chemistry from LeMoyne College.